amt8u/hugo-blog/content/posts/learning-typescript-in-2023-part4-advanced-typing/index.md

+---
+title : Learning Typescript in 2023 part 4 - Advanced typing
+url : learning-typescript-in-2023-part-4-advanced-typing
+summary : In this article we will learn about some advanced typing constructs in TS.
+author: amt8u
+date : 2024-02-23
+draft : false
+tags : ['typescript', 'javascript', 'nodejs']
+---

 # Excerpt
-In this article we will learn about some advanced typing constructs in TS.

 # Intersection